 This page is under construction - Check back for the latest information in Fall 2018

-The University of Washington Bothell is committed to showing national leadership in tackling the problem of sexual assault on college campuses.
+Showing national leadership in tackling the problem of sexual assault on college campuses

-This webpage provides victims of sexual violence with important online resources that reflect the UWB's commitment to preventing and responding to sexual misconduct, including sexual assault, relationship violence, domestic violence, stalking and sexual harassment.
+Proving survivors of sexual violence with important online resources that reflect UWB's commitment to preventing and responding to sexual misconduct, including sexual assault, relationship violence, domestic violence, stalking and sexual harassment

-Here you will find ways to get confidental support, how to address safety concerns, where to receive medical care and counseling and information on reporting sexual assault.
+Here you will find ways to get confidential support, how to address safety concerns, where to receive medical care and counseling and information on reporting sexual assault.

 Help a Friend